amosproj/amos2022ss02-audit-chain/README.md

   **Open the project in your favorite IDE.
 We use IntellJ for demos**

-- Credentials used for rabbitmq in the project,
+- Credentials used for rabbitmq in this project,
   ```
-  username:guest
-  password:guest
+  username:admin
+  password:admin
   ```
+- To change the credential, update RABBITMQ_DEFAULT_USER, RABBITMQ_DEFAULT_PASS in docker-compose.yml file
 - create a network by the name rabbitmq-cluster:
   ```
   docker network create rabbitmq-cluster